Precious Metals

 401(k) rules

-Understanding Solo 401(k) Rules
+Understanding 401(k) Rules

 If you find yourself maxing out your 401(k) contributions, or if you find that you’ve hit a lower 401(k) contribution limit because of your income level, there are other ways to save for retirement that are similarly tax-advantaged.

-You can start an individual retirement account (IRA), which also offers the same tax advantages as a solo 401(k) plan.
+You can start an individual retirement account (IRA), which also offers the same tax advantages as a 401(k) plan.
 Annual IRA contribution limits for 2024 are $7,000, or $8,000 for those over age 50.

 You can even start a gold IRA, which can place your assets into physical gold.
 Funding a gold IRA can be done either through annual contributions ($7,000 limit) or through a gold 401(k) rollover.
-That’s an especially popular option for those whose 401(k) investment options are limited, or who want to protect their 401(k) assets from losing value during a stock market crash.
+That’s an especially popular option for those whose 401(k) asset options are limited, or who want to protect their 401(k) assets from losing value during a stock market crash.

 maximize your money

-Maximize Your 401(k) Investments
+Maximize Your 401(k)

-If you’ve reached the 401(k) limit or maxed out your IRA contributions, give some thought to mixing up your holdings and diversifying your investment portfolio.
+If you’ve reached the 401(k) limit or maxed out your IRA contributions, give some thought to mixing up your holdings and diversifying your portfolio.
 Rolling over existing retirement assets from a 401(k) to a gold IRA can be done easily and tax-free, allowing you to protect your assets from losing value to a weakening economy.

 This article was originally published in October 2019 and was updated in March 2024.